nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 ![swooooop!](http://dl.dropboxusercontent.com/u/406291/Screenshots/sdKS.png)

-but say you make a mistake[^herpderp] and remove that super convenient `atan2` we just learned about, you get something... *interesting.*
+but say you make a mistake[^herpderp] and remove that super "interesting" `atan2` we just learned about, you get something... *novel.*

 [^herpderp]: who does that? *i* wouldn't do that. who would do such a thing?

 ![it's like a wave](http://dl.dropboxusercontent.com/u/406291/Screenshots/4TcL.png)

-because what's happening is that if you pick a row or a column, you find that the values are monotonically increasing but at a slightly different starting point and because the atan2 isn't around, the darts just continue rotating and rotating...
+What's happening is that if you pick a row or a column, you find that the rotation values are monotonically increasing but at a slightly different starting point and because the atan2 isn't around, the darts just continue rotating and rotating...

 Ok, so now we have a moderately intriguing slope field which, let's be honest, is something of an accidental slope field at the moment.

 So, back to our project: how do we animate it?
-Well, the neat thing again is that if you walk along the y axis (or x axis) every dart will rotate however much you moved.
-So if you start with the darts on a grid and tell they all moved just a little in one direction, they *all* rotate just a little bit more counterclockwise, like so:
+Well, the neat thing again is that if you walk along the y axis (or x axis) every dart rotates however much you moved.
+So let's say you start with that static image above and, for each point, you increase *y* or *x* in that *y' = x + y* by a little without actually moving the point, they *all* appear to rotate just a little bit more counterclockwise, like so:

 <iframe src="http://gfycat.com/ifr/LinearWideeyedHorsefly" frameborder="0" scrolling="no" width="600" height="200" style="-webkit-backface-visibility: hidden;-webkit-transform: scale(1);" ></iframe>